ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Linguistic analysis

 \subsection{Summary}

-To sum up, the results of linguistic analysis suggest that for syntactic complexity, text-davinci-003 and gpt-3.5-turbo produce syntactically more complex essays than most of ESOL learners, especially on measures related to coordinating phrases, while other models are on par with the human essays in our corpus.
+To sum up, the results of the linguistic analysis suggest that for syntactic complexity, text-davinci-003 and gpt-3.5-turbo produce syntactically more complex essays than most ESOL learners, especially on measures related to coordinating phrases, while other models are on par with the human essays in our corpus.

 For lexical complexity, models like gpt2-xl, text-babbage/curie-001, and text-davinci-001/002, for the most part, are on par with elementary/intermediate English learners on several measures, while text-davinci-003 and gpt-3.5-turbo are approximately on the level of advanced English learners.
-For some lexical richness measures (verb sophistication for instance) and GRE essays, our human data show even greater complexity than the best AI models.
+For some lexical richness measures (verb sophistication, for instance) and GRE essays, our human data show even greater complexity than the best AI models.

-In other words, sentences produced by machines are of greater length and syntactic complexity, but words used by machine are likely of less richness and diversity when compared to human writers (mostly English learners in our case).
+In other words, \textbf{sentences produced by machines are of greater length and syntactic complexity, but words used by machines are likely of less richness and diversity when compared to human writers (mostly English learners in our case).}

-Moreover, from the N-gram analysis, we find that machines prefer expressions such as ``i believe that'', ``can lead to'', and ``more likely to'', while these phrases are seldom used in our human-authored essays.
+Moreover, from the N-gram analysis, machines prefer expressions such as ``I believe that'', ``can lead to'', and ``more likely to'', while these phrases are seldom used in our human-authored essays.

-Additionally, we find that there is a general trend of increasing lexical/syntactic complexity as the models progress, but for certain measures gpt2-xl and text-davinci-002 seem to be the exceptions.
+Additionally, we find that there is a general trend of increasing lexical/syntactic complexity as the models progress, but for certain measures, gpt2-xl and text-davinci-002 seem to be the exceptions.